vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

     Content-Length: 5213

-As this is also the cluster where custom components for document processing are loaded, inspecting the `/ApplicationStatus` endpoint is useful
+As this is also the cluster where custom components for document processing are loaded, inspecting the `/ApplicationStatus` endpoint is useful:

     $ curl http://localhost:8080/ApplicationStatus